-Regardless of how butchered and unjustifiably Mewtwo was treated in Smash Bros. previously, he still has his dedicated fans (like myself) and Nintendo, Smash and Pokemon supporters who all earnestly believe him to be a vital and unique addition to remain in the Smash Roster for the franchise's longevity and NOT as a Trophy (the sight of the 3DS trophy almost made me go into a BSOD mode, even more so after seeing that buying his trophy at 500 coins was in no comparison to a 2500 coin Nintendogs trophy in the shop), sticker, stage hazard, or anything other than a place in the roster.
+Regardless of how butchered and unjustifiably Mewtwo was treated in Smash Bros. previously, he still has his dedicated fans (like myself) and Nintendo, Smash and Pokemon supporters who all earnestly believe him to be a vital and unique addition to remain in the Smash Roster for the franchise's longevity and NOT as a Trophy (seriously, the sight of the 3DS trophy almost made me go into a BSOD mode, even more so after seeing that buying his trophy at 500 coins was in no comparison to a 2500 coin Nintendogs trophy in the shop), sticker, stage hazard, or anything other than a place in the roster.
 There are plenty of skilled Mewtwo (Melee/ Project M) players who deserve praise for helping keep this Pokemon's presence known and awareness of how much more Mewtwo is different from the other roster Pokemon when examining the Anime, Movies, Shorts and Pokemon Adventures manga.
-But most importantly is that Mewtwo should be a character that everyone can feel comfortable using in a Smash match, not just by skilled players, and not to be ridiculed when appearing in a match.
+Most importantly is that Mewtwo should be a character that everyone can feel comfortable using in a Smash match, not just by skilled players, and not to be ridiculed when appearing in a match.

 As ecstatic as I am at this long awaited announcement via a Nintendo Direct video (and NOT some leak or rumor), I always ensure I observe every aspect of things I come across in life and that not everything should be accepted at face value immediately.
 Sakurai was well aware that a lot of dedicated Smash and Pokemon fans (myself included in both) were extremely disappointed that Mewtwo was absent in Brawl and even more so after game hackers managed to examine the game data (as I mentioned at the start of this journal).
-Many game media sites did see all the recent exposure Mewtwo was receiving as clear signs that his return was imminent and inevitable, but everyone was spellbound when it became clear (at the time...) that he was absent again.
+Many game media sites did see all the recent exposure Mewtwo was receiving as clear signs that his return was imminent and inevitable, but everyone was spellbound when it became clear (at the time...) that he was absent yet again.
 Theoretically, these all added to the Smash developers awareness that this could be used as a... for lack of a better word, a cash-grab... sigh.
 I was hoping it wouldn't come to the case of DLC, because there were speculations that DLC wasn't on the agenda to begin with.
 But alas it appears to have become reality.
 BUT, if you are a true, dedicated Smash Bros. player and fan like myself, you SHOULD already have both versions (bought and/ or pre-ordered) so paying for Mewtwo DLC shouldn't be an issue.
 Which raises some interesting questions regarding this announcement...

-Is Mewtwo going to be fully integrated into the roster along with his fellow Smash comrades, such as a Classic Mode appearance, Classic Mode completion Trophy, All-Star Mode appearance alongside Pikachu, Jigglypuff, Charizard, Ness, Sheik and Ganondorf, All-Star Mode completion Trophy, Character Customization etc?
-What about his current trophy in the 3DS, will it get reshaped after the DLC?
+Is Mewtwo going to be fully integrated into the roster along with his fellow Smash comrades, such as a Classic Mode appearance, Classic Mode completion Trophy, All-Star Mode appearance alongside Pikachu, Jigglypuff, Charizard, Ness, Sheik and Ganondorf, All-Star Mode completion Trophy, Character Customization, etc.?
+What about his current trophy in the 3DS?
+Will it get reshaped after the DLC?
 Would it appear as his Classic Mode trophy, or will it be a separate trophy?
 There are definite slots for more DLC chars (3 based on the 3DS selection screen, 4 technically but Mewtwo is confirmed to secure one himself) and with the case of Mewtwo, this may potentially hint at Lucas (a character I rather enjoyed playing in Brawl and miss as well for Smash 3DS and Wii U, and seeing as how he too has a 3DS trophy) or Roy (Fire Emblem) possibly returning to name a few.
 Could newer characters appear as well via DLC?
 Is Stage DLC still on the agenda as some game hackers have discovered in Smash Bros.
 3DS (Miiverse stage likely an update patch rather than a DLC stage)?

 With Mewtwo's return, I hope he doesn't just receive the Dr. Mario treatment in that much of his Melee moveset is preserved as DEFAULT, because that would greatly undermine the just representation all of his fans and supporters believe he deserves in a Smash title since Melee.
 He can have a more fine-tuned Disable and Confusion special via Custom movesets, but I'd prefer that these NOT be part of his default special moveset because their effectiveness has been clearly drained away from memories of Melee and not to mention that modes like "For Glory" nullifies any customization done to characters.
 His Final Smash will very likely be one of his Mega Forms (maybe a random pick of either?), but the return appearance of Final Smash trophies and the Mega Mewtwo X and Y trophy shown during the Nintendo Direct could invalidate this possibility and would instead bestow perhaps Mewtwo's signature move, Psystrike as his Final Smash instead?